Vale of Arryn

 Following the Rape of the Three Sisters two thousand years ago, the Vale warred with the north for a thousand years.
 The Wolf's Den was besieged by Osgood Arryn and burned by the Talon during the War Across the Water between the two kingdoms.
 The Three Sisters swore fealty to the Arryns, although their loyalty remains tenuous.
 The Bloody Gate withstood three attempts by Halleck Hoare, King of the Isles and the Rivers, to conquer the Vale.

 Robert's Rebellion began in the Vale, when Lord Jon Arryn, Defender of the Vale, refused to surrender his wards, Lords Robert Baratheon and Eddard Stark, to King Aerys II Targaryen.
-Defeating his royalist bannermen at Gulltown, Lord Arryn went on to help Robert secure the Iron Throne, and was named his Hand after the war.
-In Lord Arryn's absence, Nestor Royce governed as High Steward of the Vale.
+Robert aided Jon in defeating his royalist bannermen at Gulltown, allowing Robert to sail home to the stormlands.
+Meanwhile, Eddard crossed the Mountains of the Moon to the Fingers, from which he sailed to the Bite and then returned home to the north.
+Lord Arryn went on to help Robert secure the Iron Throne, and was named his Hand after the war.
+In Jon's absence, Nestor Royce has governed as High Steward of the Vale.

 A Game of Thrones

-After Lord Jon Arryn's sudden death, his widow Lysa flees with their son, Robert Arryn, from King's Landing to the Eyrie.
-Her sister, Catelyn Stark, abducts Tyrion Lannister at the crossroads and brings her captive to Lysa in the Vale instead of Winterfell, which leads Lord Tywin Lannister to begin warfare in the sisters' homeland of the riverlands.
+After Lord Jon Arryn's sudden death in King's Landing, his widow Lysa flees with their son, Lord Robert Arryn, to the Eyrie.
+Her sister, Catelyn Stark, abducts Tyrion Lannister at the crossroads inn and brings her captive to Lysa in the Vale instead of Winterfell, which leads Lord Tywin Lannister to begin warfare in the sisters' homeland of the riverlands.

 A Clash of Kings